nayoung9/PAPipe/TEST/README.md

-# DOCKER Readme
+# Tutorial Readme

 ### Run PAPipe with Docker

-This file shows how to run PAPipe with Docker for a test data.
+This file shows how to run PAPipe with Docker for test data.
 To run for your own data, you can easily prepare your own parameter files using [our helper webpage](http://bioinfo.konkuk.ac.kr/PAPipe/parameter_builder/) and rerun PAPipe in the Docker image.

 **1. Installing Docker Engine (Need root permission)**